cube3power/atsd/rule-engine/links.md

 Link to the **Data > Export** page for the current metric, entity, and tags.

-Displayed as 'HTML Export' link in inline mode.
+Displayed as an 'HTML Export' link in inline mode.

 > Available only in rules with `Series` data type.